 Our work encompasses:

-Market Assessment & Entry: We design and perform broad sector wide and specifically targeted assessments for donors and corporate clients to help them make important investment and programming decisions, inform designs, and understand the fast-changing contexts of developing markets.
+Market Assessment & Entry: We design and perform health sector and private sector market assessments for donors and corporate clients to guide investment and programming decisions, fill data gaps,inform designs, and understand the fast-changing contexts of health markets.

 Palladium provides customised, easy-to-use, and fit-for-purpose information systems and data management solutions to drive informed decision-making.
 We design and deliver technology solutions to healthcare providers to facilitate collection and use of data for improved outcomes by developing highly configurable tools such as dashboards and interoperable data collection instruments, platforms, and warehouses.